Don't Stop the Music (Rihanna song): Commercial performance

 "Don't Stop the Music" debuted at number 94 on the US Billboard Hot 100 chart in the issue dated December 8, 2007, and peaked at number three on February 16, 2008, becoming Rihanna's fourth top-three single.
 It topped the US Dance Club Songs chart (Rihanna's sixth number-one single), reached number two on the Pop Songs chart and number 74 on the Hot R&B/Hip Hop Songs chart.
 "Don't Stop the Music" had sold 3.7 million digital copies in the US as of June 2015 and was certified six-times platinum by the Recording Industry Association of America (RIAA) in May 2022.
 The song reached number two on the Canadian Hot 100, remaining on the chart for a total of 52 weeks.
 It was Rihanna's second song to reach the chart's top three, following "Umbrella".

 In Australia, "Don't Stop the Music" debuted at number 22 on February 3, 2008.
 After three weeks, on February 24, the song peaked at number one and remained there for four weeks.
 It was Rihanna's third number-one single in the country, after "SOS" and "Umbrella", remaining on the chart for 27 weeks.
 "Don't Stop the Music" charted at number 12 on the 2008 year-end Australian Singles Chart.
-In 2015, the song was certified five-times platinum by the Australian Recording Industry Association (ARIA) for sales of over 350,000 digital copies.
+In 2026, the song was certified 12× Platinum by the Australian Recording Industry Association (ARIA) for 840,000 equivalent units.
 The single debuted at number 31 in New Zealand on December 10, 2007.
 After fluctuating for four weeks, it peaked at number three for a week and spent a total of 22 weeks on the chart.
 "Don't Stop the Music" was certified platinum by the Recording Industry Association of New Zealand (RIANZ) in April 2008 for sales of over 15,000 digital copies.